Jackther1pp3r/HackStack/README.txt

 Copyright 2020 HackStack Technologies LLC.

-Hello and welcome to the HackStack Technologies Github.
+Hello and welcome to the HackStack Technologies repository.

 In this repository there are a few different folders that shouldn't be altered unless approved.
 1. Production Folder